Fleet Foxes: Crack-Up (2016–2018)

-Shore (2019–present)
+Shore (2019–2022)

 Work began on a fourth studio album in late 2018, not long after the Crack-Up tour finished.
 On December 31, 2018, Pecknold teased several new demos online for an upcoming new album.

 Recording began in September 2019 at Long Pond Studios in Hudson, New York, and continued at other studios including Electro-Vox Recording Studios in Los Angeles.
 Pecknold collaborated closely with recording engineer Beatriz Artola during the recording process.
 Upon the outset of the COVID-19 pandemic, Pecknold moved to New York City to be able to continue working with Artola.
 At this point, the majority of the music of the album was well-conceptualized, but the lyrics eluded Pecknold.
 He eventually developed the lyrics in part over the course of long drives in the New York countryside, and worked to finish the album in July and August 2020.
 Due to a desire to release the album quickly, Pecknold did not enlist the help of bandmates Skjelset, Wescott, Wargo, or Henderson.

 The album was announced in September 2020; titled Shore, it was released on September 22.
 The album received universal acclaim, scoring 87/100 on Metacritic, and was listed among the best albums of the year by numerous publications.
 It is nominated for Best Alternative Music Album at the 64th Annual Grammy Awards.

 On December 6, 2021, Fleet Foxes announced the release of a new live album entitled A Very Lonely Solstice.
 The album was released digitally on December 10, 2021.
 Vinyl and CD releases are scheduled for release in spring 2022 through Anti-.
 A Very Lonely Solstice is a recording of a virtual, pre-recorded video concert performance that was livestreamed at 9pm ET on December 21, 2020, coinciding with the winter solstice.
 The concert featured Pecknold performing an acoustic solo set inside the St. Ann & the Holy Trinity Church in Brooklyn.
 The album features performances of songs from Shore and older Fleet Foxes songs, as well as cover versions of two tracks.

+Following the end of the Shore tour, the band performed a livestreamed concert on September 22, 2022, the second anniversary of Shore's release and in celebration of the Autumn equinox.
+The concert was held at Leader Bank Pavilion in Boston.
+The concert film was released on YouTube on December 14 with the title Live on Boston Harbor.